rsksmart/devportal-1.0/rif/rns/integrate/integrate-dapp.md

 ## Use domains instead of addresses within your app

 A fundamental goal of RNS is to simplify blockchain user experience!
-Instead of typing addresses, why not let your users to type domains?
+Instead of typing addresses, why not let your users type domains?
 This is so much simpler!

 The following code snippet is a method that receives a domain and returns an address.
 You can use it in your (client-side) dApp inputs, allowing users to enter just domains.